Requirements for the Bachelor's Degree

-John Brown University offers four-year courses leading to the following degrees: Bachelor of Science (B.S.), Bachelor of Arts (B.A.), Bachelor of Science in Engineering (B.S.Eng.), Bachelor of Science in Education (B.S.E.), and Bachelor of Music Education (B.Mus.Ed.).
+John Brown University offers four-year courses leading to the following degrees: Bachelor of Science (B.S.), Bachelor of Arts (B.A.), Bachelor of Science in Engineering (B.S.Eng.), Bachelor of Science in Education (B.S.E.), Bachelor of Science in Nursing (B.S.N.), and Bachelor of Music Education (B.Mus.Ed.).
 Also offered are two-year courses leading to the Associate of Arts (A.A.) and Associate of Science (A.S.) degrees.

 Requirements which apply to all degree programs are set forth in this section.
-Requirements applicable to specific degree programs are stated in the curricular outlines which appear in the college or divisional sections of the catalog.
+In addition, requirements applicable to specific degree programs are stated in the curricular outlines which appear in the college or divisional sections of the catalog.
 Most departments also have available suggested schedules which indicate courses taken in each semester in a typical program.

 The final responsibility for meeting all degree requirements rests with the student.